 A 2019 study by Verizon indicates that data privacy was a key aspect to retain customers.
 As news travels faster than light, potential customers can refrain from doing business with you.
 Moreover, your goodwill and trust also take a hit with your existing clients.

 - It Can Cause Harm to your Business

-If a storage device is not disposed of properly, the residual data it contains can fall into the hands of unauthorized person.
-The person can then sell this information to the competitors, which can be catastrophic for your business.
+If a storage device is not disposed of properly, the residual data it contains can fall into the hands of an unauthorized person.
+The person can then sell this information to competitors, which can be catastrophic for your business.